International Music Chart: Roddy Ricch’s ‘The Box’ Leads

-Roddy Ricch’s The Box tops the International Music Chart this week, and it is followed, at number 2, by The Weeknd’s Blinding Lights.
+Roddy Ricch’s The Box tops the International Music Chart this week, and it is followed, at number 2, by Billie Eilish’s No Time to Die.

 See the list below: